drivechain-project/drivechain.info/faq/index.md

 It is true that 51% hashrate can overwhelm the 13,150 ACK requirement (ie, the ["train metaphor"](https://youtu.be/gUbGT70wy5k?t=1h13m55s)), and (if unopposed) include any withdrawal they like (namely, one that pays them all of the sidechain's BTC).
 At 51% hashrate, this takes 6 months to accomplish; at 100% hashrate, it takes 3 months.

-To compare apples to apples, this [6 months of 51% miner-attacking] is equivalent to a 13,150-block reorganization. ...in fact it is even worse in the 51% case, because the reorg-attackers can work in secret (instead of DC where they must announce the attack in advance, and then continue it openly each block), and because of their hashrate superiority of 2%, they can start their new chain as many as ~526 blocks into the past.
+To compare apples to apples, this [6 months of 51% miner-attacking, or 3 months of 100% attacking] is equivalent to a 13,150-block reorganization.

+ ( The reorg attack is much easier, in the 51% case, because the reorg-attackers may work in secret.
+In DC, they must announce the attack in advance, and then continue it openly each block.
+Secondly, because of their hashrate superiority of 2%, they can start their new chain as many as ~526 blocks into the past. )

 During the reorganization, the attacking miners can steal all BTC transacted on the mainchain -- either by making BTC purchases themselves (and refunding themselves via doublespend), or by collaborating with other purchasers (by rewarding them "epsilon" if they sign a doublespend txn directing the merchant's money to miners).